notaryproject/specifications/requirements/verification-by-reference.md

 ### web:a2b2 staging verification w/ index

-An index is pushed that supports `index.config`, which tells the registry this index is a type of Notary Verification.
+An index is pushed that supports `index.config`, which tells the registry this index is a type of Notary Project Verification.
 This follows the same pattern we use with [OCI Artifacts to identify oci manifest as specific type](https://github.com/opencontainers/artifacts/blob/master/artifact-authors.md#defining-oci-artifact-types).
 This index would NOT be pushed with a tag.
 It would be a digest only reference.